Skip to main content

 Does your program have an impact on the participants?

-Yes – our alumni report increased connection to community, including through longitudinal external research conducted by Stanford University’s SPARQ program.
+Yes – our alumni report increased connection to Jewish identity, Jewish community, and Israel, including through long-term independent research conducted by Stanford University’s SPARQ program.

 Can I make a donation in support of Honeymoon Israel?